raifcoonjah/Xtweaks-debloater/README.md

 - Troubleshoot
 1. Device not showing?
 - Try running the samsung_usb_drivers.exe found in the Drivers folder.
-2. Misc
+2. Commands not working?
-- More misc..
+- Try writting the command instead.